Grab your wellies – the weather’s shit. But really, you’re about to see why the Brits just get on with it.

 The Isles of Scilly are some of the UK’s hidden gems.

-A vineyard is probably the last thing you’ll envision when thinking about the UK, but what if I told you there’s a lush one that awaits just a three-hour ferry ride away from Penzance?
+We know, a vineyard is probably the last thing you’ll envision when thinking about the UK, but what if I told you there’s a lush one that awaits just a three-hour ferry ride away from Penzance?
 Established in 1996, St. Martin’s Vineyard is found on the Isles of Scilly.

 Spread across the southern slope’s granite soils, the vineyard is one of the most magical places on the archipelago.